The kitchen floor is probably one of the largest surfaces in your home, so kitchen flooring ideas are always worth some thought and attention.

 Make a Dramatic Statement With Patterned Tiles

-Or do a bespoke floor by combining shapes.
-It’s amazing how many different kitchen tile ideas and designs you can create with a triangular format in a range of colors.
+It’s amazing how many different kitchen tile ideas and designs you can create with a triangular format in various colors.

 Select a Herringbone/Chevron Wood Kitchen Floor for an Elegant Look

-With so many options available in terms of materials and designs, it can be daunting to find the right kitchen flooring ideas when planning a kitchen.
+With so many options available regarding materials and designs, finding the right kitchen flooring ideas can be daunting when planning a kitchen.

-Herringbone or chevron styles are very popular these days, whether in ceramic or wood, and are a perfect way to introduce subtle yet beautiful patterns and a nice feeling of texture, even on the simplest kitchen flooring.
-Instantly transforming it into a focal point.
+Herringbone or chevron styles are very popular today, whether in ceramic or wood.
+They are a perfect way to introduce subtle yet beautiful patterns and a nice feeling of texture, even on the simplest kitchen flooring, instantly transforming it into a focal point.

-Lately, there has been an increase in the popularity of patterned hardwood floors.
+Recently, patterned hardwood floors have become more popular.
 Large herringbone or chevron pieces often look more contemporary.

-If it’s an open plan kitchen, a distressed herringbone or chevron floor will hold up well to general wear and tear.
+If it’s an open-plan kitchen, a distressed herringbone or chevron floor will withstand general wear and tear well.

 We always propose that you consult a professional to ensure the floor is installed and maintained correctly, as moisture can be an issue in this environment, particularly with parquet, as this is a very skillful installation and not DIY.